RuoshuiM/Expressivo/README.md

     > x + x * x * y + x
     x + x*x*y + x

-A command starts with ! .
+A command starts with "!" .
 The command operates on the current expression, and may also update the current expression.
 Valid commands:

   * d/d var

-    <p>produces the derivative of the current expression with respect to the variable var , and updates the current expression to that derivative </p>
+    produces the derivative of the current expression with respect to the variable var , and updates the current expression to that derivative
   * simplify var 1 = num 1 ... var n = num n

-    <p> substitutes num i for var i in the current expression, and evaluates it to a single number if the expression contains no other variables; does not update the current expression </p>
+    substitutes num i for var i in the current expression, and evaluates it to a single number if the expression contains no other variables; does **not** update the current expression

 ## Example Usage (assume all of the following code are typed into one session)
     > x * x * x